-If you need help knowing how to create a monthly budget that works, my friend Lauren is guest posting today about her successful monthly budget, how she created it, and even included a free excel spreadsheet template for an entire year.
+If you need help knowing how to create a monthly budget, my friend Lauren is guest posting today about her successful monthly budget, how she created it, and even included a free excel monthly budget template for an entire year.
 Feel free to download and use so your family can create a successful monthly budget too.

 When my husband and I did pre-marital counseling there was a whole session talking about finances and budgeting.
 Our pastor asked all the tough questions, and we jumped straight into the nitty-gritty, answering his questions with all the honesty we could muster.